blbadger/blbadger.github.io/language-discreteness.md

 ### Sequential Input Representation

-Continuing our efforts to understand why trained language transformers give such poor input representations compared to trained vision transformers, one can observe that there are two notable differences between language and image inputs: language is fundamentally sequential and discreet whereas images are approximately continuous and of no particular orientation.
+Continuing our efforts to understand why trained GPT-2 models give such poor input representations compared to trained vision transformers, one can observe that there are two notable differences between language and image inputs: language is fundamentally sequential and discreet whereas images are approximately continuous and of no particular orientation.
 In this section we consider the importance of the sequential aspect of language as it relates to input representation, and in the next section discreeteness is examined.

 To rephrase the topic for this section, one may wonder whether or not the sequential aspect of language could contribute to difficulties in input representation.
 Specifically, observe that GPT-type language models always predict one word at a time, and thus may be better at representing one word at a time too.